 More importantly, make sure you follow me on Instagram and sign-up for my emails notifications.
 Be the first to learn about it all 😉 I usually send an email out twice a month, unless I have a great promotion to share with you.

-When I decided to “go vegan” almost 5 years ago, it was for one and only reason: I didn’t want to contribute to the mass murder of innocent animals anymore.
+When I decided to “go vegan” in January 2015, it was for one and only reason: I didn’t want to contribute to the mass murder of innocent animals anymore.

 It might sound silly for some people, but I only needed 2 videos on Youtube to understand that what people (and me back then) are doing to the animals is simply wrong.